-Select the Create a new disk group option or select one of Select a Disk Group the disk groups from the list.
+Select the Create a new disk group option or select one of the disk groups from the list.

-■ If you selected one of the disk groups that is listed, choose the fencing disk policy for the disk group.

-■ If you selected the Create a new disk group option, make sure you have SCSI-3 PR enabled disks, and click Yes in the confirmation dialog box.
+- If you selected one of the disk groups that is listed, choose the fencing disk policy for the disk group. - If you selected the Create a new disk group option, make sure you have SCSI-3 PR enabled disks, and click Yes in the confirmation dialog box.